lhommeant/Lower-bound-for-online-bin-stretching/README.md

 Contains source code associated with the following article: https://arxiv.org/abs/2207.04931

-This code aims to compute lower bound for the online bin stretching problem.
+This code aims to compute lower bounds for the online bin stretching problem.
 Two different versions are here: the first one, in the folder _proofless_, does not construct a tree proof of the lower bound, unlike the second one, in the folder _tree-proof_.
 The first one hence uses less memory than the second.

 Warning: The second one may require too much memory to prove a difficult bound.
 It is recommended to watch out for memory usage while using the second version.